-HHSC developed three online modules targeting direct service workers, case managers, and supportive housing specialists at the 39 local mental and behavioral health authorities (LMHAs/LBHAs).
-The modules are part of HHSC's Centralized Training Infrastructure (CTI), which is HHSC's primary platform for disseminating training on evidence-based practices for the LMHAs/LBHAs.
+HHSC developed three online modules targeting direct service workers, case managers, and supportive housing specialists at the 39 local mental and behavioral health authorities (LMHAs and LBHAs).
+The modules are part of Centralized Training Infrastructure (CTI), which is HHSC's primary platform for disseminating training on evidence-based practices for the LMHAs/LBHAs.
 Different housing models are reviewed, and training is available on how to address barriers to housing for people with mental health conditions, how to promote choice in housing, and how to provide on-going support for helping people remain in the community.

-HHSC is utilizing Money Follows the Person funds (MFP) to develop more online modules focused on increasing access to housing assistance programs, specifically housing vouchers and helping people with disabilities request reasonable accommodations.
-There is an identified need across the state to ensure LMHAs/LBHAs assisting with these programs have the knowledge and capacity to more fully support people who run into barriers, such as criminal history, past eviction history, obtaining the necessary documents needed, and applying to apartments to use the voucher.
-These modules will become part of HHSC's CTI website and be accessible to all LMHAs/LBHAs at no cost.
+HHSC utilized Money Follows the Person funds (MFP) to develop more online modules focused on increasing access to housing assistance programs, specifically housing vouchers and helping people with disabilities request reasonable accommodations.
+There is an identified need across the state to ensure LMHAs and LBHAs assisting with these programs have the knowledge and capacity to more fully support people who run into barriers, such as criminal history, past eviction history, obtaining the necessary documents needed, and applying to apartments to use the voucher.
+These modules are available on the CTI website and are accessible to all LMHAs/LBHAs at no cost.